jeff-winn/homebridge-automower-platform/README.md

   - *is* going to the charge station, by indicating contact detected. **
   - *has* arrived home, or resumed operation, by indicating contact not detected. **

-** Some features are not directly supported within the Apple HomeKit app for automation and will require a 3rd party application (such as Controller for HomeKit) to use for any automations.
+** These features are not directly supported within the Apple HomeKit app and will require a 3rd party application (such as Controller for HomeKit) to use for any automations.

 Additional capabilities:
 - Does not cause logout of Husqvarna mobile application.